-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision All areas of the school including our outside area are accessible to all.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Î All areas of the school including our outside area are accessible to all.
 Wheelchair access is available to all classes.
 Pupils know what to do if they feel they are being bullied.
-There is a 'Designated Safeguarding Officer': Mr Richard Hoskins (Head of School) and three deputies: Mrs Jo Hill (Assistant Head of School), Miss Rhiannon Griffiths (Lead Teacher) and Mrs Sarah Brand (SENDCo).
-There is a Designated Teacher for Child in Care and Previously Looked After Children: Mrs Sarah Brand.
+There is a 'Designated Safeguarding Officer': Mr Richard Hoskins (Head of School) and three deputies: Mrs Jo Hill (Assistant Head of School), Mrs Sarah Brand (SENDCo) and Mrs Palmer (Year 1 teacher).
+There is a Designated Teacher for Child in Care/ with a Social Worker and Previously Looked After Children: Mrs Sarah Brand.
 Children who have been shining example of one our Christian Values- respect, forgiveness and friendship that week are nominated to receive an award in Friday's Collective Worship.
 An Early Years outdoor area which includes sand and water areas and a mud kitchen.
 There is an outdoor learning classroom situated on the school field.
-There is a Forest School located at the bottom of the school field.
-Designated Art studio inside the school building.
+There is a Forest School located on the school field.
 Quiet areas are available both inside and outside the school building.
 Dedicated resources matched to pupils' needs are available to all staff.
 Where appropriate, training in their use is provided by the SENDCo at staff meetings for teachers and teaching assistants or for individual staff.
-Pupils have access to a sensory room to meet individual pupil's sensory resources.
+Staff or teachers are available to all staff or their use is provided by the SENDCo at staff meetings for teachers and teaching assistants or for individual staff.